anshul17024/StickY-Notes/README.md

 ## Live
 Project is live at https://bit.ly/3iuhbJU

+## Features
+- &nbsp; You can add or delete notes.
+- &nbsp; Uses localStorage to save notes and work in offline mode as well.
-As this is a PWA, you can install this as an app on both desktop and smartphone.
+- &nbsp; As this is a PWA, you can install this as an app on both desktop and smartphone.

 ## Author